Daly Investment Planning Ltd are an Insurance Intermediary and are regulated by The Central Bank of Ireland.

 PRODUCT PROVIDER SECURITY

-We seek insurance and investment contracts for you from the selected product providers with which we hold a written appointment and from which we consider offer an appropriate product to meet the needs identified.
+We select insurance and investment contracts for you from the selected product providers.
 We cannot and do not guarantee the solvency or continuing solvency of any Institution /third party used and you should note that the financial position of an Institution can change at any stage.

 Daly Investment Planning Ltd has in place a written procedure for the handling of complaints.
 This procedure ensures that all complaints are recorded and acknowledged within 5 business days.
-All complaints are fully investigated and the complainant updated at intervals of not greater than 20 business days.
-We will attempt to investigate and resolve a compliant within 40 business days.
+All complaints are fully investigated, and the complainant updated at intervals of not greater than 20 business days.
+We will investigate and resolve a compliant within 40 business days.
 All complaints should be directed in writing to Joe Daly, Complaints Officer, at our business address.
-In the event that a client remains dissatisfied with the handling of and/or response to a complaint they may refer the matter to The Financial Services Ombudsman or the Pensions Ombudsman as appropriate who may be contacted as follows:
+If a client remains dissatisfied with the handling of and/or response to a complaint they may refer the matter to Pensions Ombudsman as appropriate who may be contacted as follows:

-Financial Services Ombudsman 3rd Floor, Lincoln House, Lincoln Place, Dublin 2
+Financial Services and Pensions Ombudsman, Lincoln House, Lincoln Pl, Dublin 2, D02 VH29.

 You, or we, may terminate our authority to act on your behalf at any time, without penalty.
 Notice of this termination must be given in writing.
 We assume you will maintain your Life/Pension/savings policy for a full 12 months.
 For Life policies if within the first 12 months, you cancel your policy and it is outside the cooling off period we cannot offer you a refund of the unused portion of the premium you paid.